 When a dog hurts someone, the animal’s owner may have to pay compensation for the victim’s past and future medical expenses, pain and suffering, and other losses.

-If a dog bites someone, the owner’s liability insurance may cover the costs.
+If a dog bites someone, the owner’s liability insurance might cover the costs.
 But watch out for policy exclusions.

 Most dog-bite disputes are settled through negotiations between the injured person and the dog owner or insurance company, but some proceed to small claims court.
 Here's how a typical case might unfold.